CoolReal/home-banking/backend/README.md

 # Homebanking API

-Homebanking API used for basic user wallet management, this includes mock deposits and mock withdraws, service payment and transfers between accounts.
+Homebanking API allows for user registration, check movements, do mock deposits and do mock withdraws, accounts transfers and do mock service payments.

 ## Technologies